 Being unconventional is a fantastic way to get your kid’s attention.
 Kids have a natural curiousity about many things.
 Have you ever considered asking your kids what they want to learn about?
 Of course, there are some basic things that they are going to have to learn whether they like it or not, but there are others that aren’t necessary.

 An example would be the fact that your child might love history, but hate geography.
 Other than on a basic level, there is no need for your child to actually learn about things like this.
-As such, you can pick and choose what you teach them, making sure that they are interested and engaged with the things that you are teaching.
+As such, you can pick and choose what you teach them, making sure that they are interested in the content.
+Doing this will help get kids engaged when homeschooling.

 Allowing them to tell you what they want to learn puts them in control of their own learning.
 And, whenever you can get them involved in deciding what they will learn you’ll find them more willing to be engaged.